stevetoddy/API_Assignment/README.md

 ### REQUIRED DATA
  - Title (book.title, String)
+ - - Titles must have at least 1 character
  - Author ID (author.id, Integer)
+ - - Author ID must be an integer
  - Category ID (category.id, Integer)
+ - - Category ID must be an integer
  - Is Fiction Indicator (book.is_fiction, Boolean)
+ - - Is Fiction only accepts boolean values, True (true, 1) or False (false, 0)
  - In Store Number (book.in_store, Integer)
+ - - In Store must be an integer

 ### OPTIONAL DATA
  - None